 - Revolut offers single-currency transfers.
 When users send and receive money in the same currency, no fee is applied.

 - TransferWise doesn’t offer single-currency transfers.
-They are a currency conversion service, so they do not receive and send out the same currency in a single transfer.
+It’s a currency conversion service, so it doesn’t receive and send out the same currency in a single transfer.

 International & Multiple Currencies